RonaldDPace/IT1025/Lab4/README.md

       ACL is a user list that ensures access to only appropriate information and or resoures.
 ACCESS CONTROL LIST.
       The advantage of an acl is each user only has access to specific capabilites such as read, delete ,or add data.

       RBAC is a role based access control .
-The advantage to rbac is it can be easily modified when changing the duties that are assigned. making managing less complexed over an ACL.
+The advantage to rbac is it can be easily modified when changing the duties that         are assigned, making managing less complexed over an ACL.